videovillage/oiiococoa/README.md

 ## License

-CocoaLUT is available under the MIT license.
+oiiococoa is available under the MIT license.
 See the LICENSE file for more info.